German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 A Kriegslok Locomotive in Yugoslavia

-The associated photograph from 1952 is of a Class 52 locomotive numbered 52.3812, somewhere in Yugoslavia.
+The associated photograph from 1952 shows a Class 52 locomotive, numbered 52.3812, somewhere in Yugoslavia.

 Attribution: daves_archive _inactive at current time via Flickr.